HomeVertebratesToothed Whales

 They are generally smaller than their relatives, the baleen whales.
 Toothed whales vary greatly in size, ranging from the smallest, the vaquita, measuring 4.5 ft (1.4 m) and weighing 120 lb (54 kg), to the largest, the sperm whale, which reaches 66 ft (20 m) and 55 t.

-Most species exhibit sexual dimorphism, with the females being larger than the males.
-However, sperm whales are an exception, as males grow significantly larger than females.
+Some toothed whales, like porpoises, show female-biased sexual dimorphism, with females being larger than males, while others, like sperm whales, are male-biased, with males significantly larger than females.

-Toothed whales have streamlined torpedo-shaped bodies with two flippers (modified forelimbs with four digits) on the front and a large tail fin.
+Toothed whales have streamlined, torpedo-shaped bodies with two flippers (modified forelimbs with four digits) on the front and a large tail fin.
 They have bulbous heads with long beaks (except sperm whales) and small eye orbits.
+Although all toothed whales lack fully developed hind limbs, they retain internal, rudimentary pelvic bones, which help anchor muscles controlling the movement of the penis during mating.

 Unlike human teeth covered by enamel, the teeth of these whales possess cementum outside the gum.
 If the cementum at the tip wears away, the underlying enamel becomes exposed.